miksto/miksto.github.io/seismometer/index.md

 ### Logic Level Shifter

-Since the circuit is powered by 5V, and the RaspberryPi IO pins operate at 3.3V, a logic level shifter sits in between the ADC output and the RaspberryPi to translate between the two voltages.
+Since the circuit is powered by 5V and the RaspberryPi IO pins operate at 3.3V, a logic level shifter sits in between the ADC output and the RaspberryPi translating between the two voltages.

 ## Software